Media Format Reference

 |Firefox||html5, flash 3||flash||html5|

-- MP4 playback in HTML5 only supported on Windows.
+3 MP4 playback in HTML5 is not supported in Windows XP.

 See our MP4 Video Encoding Blog Post for hints and tools on converting your video library to MP4.